Participating in Research

-Stimulus Response to Ascending and Descending Heat Stimuli
+Stimulus Response to Ascending and Descending Heat Stimuli (Study is Closed)

 Increasing or decreasing heat and cold sensations will be elicited at the hands of fibromyalgia patients and normal controls.
 Each subject will participate in two session, each lasting approx. 30 minutes.

-Genes Relevant to Fibromyalgia Pain
+Genes Relevant to Fibromyalgia Pain (Study is Closed)